Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 2. Focus on solutions, not complaints

 Even the best investors and business people make mistakes, so it’s important to think on your feet and take failures in stride.
-As she grew her empire in the early days, Corcoran devised how to figure out if potential employees might be complainers.
-She weeds them out of her portfolio and puts her energy into mentoring and investing in ambitious people.
+As she grew her empire in the early days, Corcoran devised a way to figure out whether potential employees might be complainers.
+She also weeds complainers out of her portfolio and puts her energy into mentoring and investing in ambitious people.

 3. Don't waste time worrying

 Stress never leads businesses to success, so there's no time to waste worrying about trivial matters.
-Don't be preoccupied with what's going wrong.
+Don't be proeccupied with what's going wrong.
 Your energy is better spent solving problems and overcoming obstacles.

 4. Be patient

-In 2014, Corcoran told Business Insider that it took four years to finally make a profit on her first investments in the Tank.
+In 2014, Corcoran told Business Insider that it took four years to finally profit from her first investments in the Tank.
 That’s how long it can take to turn great ideas into a profitable long-term business.
-She also admitted that she only profited on her very first investments on the show after four years.
+She also admitted that she only generated profits on her very first investments in her fourth year on the show.
 Don’t be afraid to invest early and wait a few years.

 5. Know when and how to take risks